Dieterbe/dieterblog/content/post/the-last-thing-i-want-to-do-is-write-yet-another-timeseries-database-yet-here-we-are.md

 * basic clustering so we can run several instances for redundancy and load balancing and to do hot upgrades.
 * runtime consolidation (to offload graphite)
-* support for rollup bands (while loading raw data from cassandra and runtime consolidation is fast enough, decoding the points was a bottleneck)
+* support for rollup bands (while loading raw data from Cassandra and runtime consolidation is fast enough, decoding the points was a bottleneck)

 While we're at it, we can also fix some of <a href="/25-graphite-grafana-statsd-gotchas/">Graphite's shortcomings</a>.
 In particular we store several rollup bands per metric (min/max/avg, etc) so that: